-On 21st December 2017 NAB committed to adopt and comply with the Foreign Exchange Global Code of Conduct when it comes in to effect in May 2018.
-NAB signed a statement of commitment to the Code which is a set of principles that guides good practice and effective functioning of the wholesale foreign exchange market.
+On 21st December 2017 NAB committed to adopt and comply with the Foreign Exchange Global Code of Conduct when it came into effect in May 2018.
+NAB signed a statement of commitment to the code, which is a set of principles that guides good practice and effective functioning of the wholesale foreign exchange market.

 UK Money Markets Code

 On 8th January 2018, NAB London signed a statement of commitment to adhere to the principles of the UK Money Markets Code (the Code).
 The Code was developed to promote the integrity and effective functioning of the UK Money Markets and is intended to promote an open, fair, effective and transparent market.

 Global Precious Metals Code

 NAB became a full member of the London Bullion Markets Standards Board on 17th July 2017.
 On 3rd May 2018, NAB signed a statement of commitment to the Code, which sets out the standards and best practice expected from participants in the global Over the Counter (OTC) wholesale market for Precious Metals.